Alfresco/alfresco-ng2-components/docs/core/datatable.component.md

 }
 ```

-This event is cancellable, you can use `event.preventDefault()` to prevent default behaviour.
+This event is cancellable.
+You can use `event.preventDefault()` to prevent the default behavior.

 #### rowDblClick event

-Emitted when user double-clicks a row.
+Emitted when the user double-clicks a row.

 Event properties: